lucas-almeida-r/elastography/README.md

 # About this repo
-This repo contains some extra material mentioned in [my blog](https://lucas-almeida-r.github.io) posts about elastography.
+This repo contains some extra material mentioned in [my blog](https://lucas-almeida-r.github.io) posts about neural networks for elastography.

 It contains the notebooks used in the blog posts and some extra stuff, such as the saved models.